Matthew Slattery (footballer)

-Matthew Luke Slattery (馬斐 (Mǎ Fěi); born 5 April 2005) is a Hong Kong professional footballer who plays as a striker for Hong Kong Premier League club Kitchee.
+Matthew Luke Slattery (馬斐 (Mǎ Fěi); born 5 April 2005) is a Hong Kong professional footballer who currently plays as a striker for Hong Kong Premier League club Kowloon City.

 Club career

+Kitchee

 Slattery was promoted to the senior squad of Kitchee ahead of the 2023–24 season following good performances in the Under-18's Youth Premier League.
-He was also rewarded with his first professional contract with the club and would don the number 96 on his debut season.
-He made his first unofficial senior appearance as a substitute during the pre-season friendly against Chainat Hornbill with him expressing his will to continue to go on the grind and continue to improve following his lacklustre performance.
+He was also rewarded with his first professional contract with the club and would don the number 96 in his debut season.
+On 1 August 2023, he made his first unofficial senior appearance as a substitute during the pre-season friendly against Chainat Hornbill with him expressing his will to continue to go on the grind and continue to improve following his lacklustre performance.

-Slattery would also be included in the travelling squad for the 2023–24 AFC Champions League campaign, marking his first professional away outing.
-Slattery would then make his senior debut in the 6–2 thrashing of RCFC in the Sapling Cup as a substitute.
-Slattery was selected for the 2024 Guangdong–Hong Kong Cup final squad following a good showing in the preliminary training.
+On 17 September 2023, Slattery was included in the travelling squad for the 2023–24 AFC Champions League campaign, marking his first professional away outing.
+On 30 September 2023, Slattery made his senior debut in the 6–2 thrashing of RCFC in the Sapling Cup as a substitute.
+On 30 January 2024, Slattery was selected for the 2024 Guangdong–Hong Kong Cup final squad following a good showing in the preliminary training.

+On 30 June 2026, Slattery departed Kitchee after spending his whole football career from the youth ranks to the senior team.

+On 14 August 2026, Slattery joined Kowloon City.

 International career

-Slattery made his Hong Kong U-20 debut against Thailand in a friendly where he impressed for a good 90 minutes playing as a striker.
+In June 2023, Slattery made his Hong Kong U-20 debut against Thailand in a friendly where he impressed for a good 90 minutes playing as a striker.
 He was then called up for the Hong Kong U-23 where he scored a goal against Tajikistan U-23 and stole a draw from the opponents late in the game.

-Slattery participated in the 2023 East Asian Youth Games in Ulaanbaatar where he managed to fend off Mongolia as he scored another late goal to secure the win for Hong Kong.
-However the team fell to a 8–0 thrashing from Chinese Taipei and returned home with a silver medal.
+In August 2023, Slattery participated in the 2023 East Asian Youth Games in Ulaanbaatar, where he managed to fend off Mongolia as he scored another late goal to secure the win for Hong Kong.
+However, the team fell to a 8–0 thrashing from Chinese Taipei and returned home with a silver medal.

-Slattery earned his first senior team call up for the November 2024 international friendlies against the Philippines and Mauritius.
+In November 2024, Slattery earned his first senior team call up for the international friendlies against Philippines and Mauritius.

 Personal life

-Matthew is an alumnus of La Salle College and was part of the school's athletics and football team.
-Matthew's girlfriend is current Kitchee player Letti Tsang.
+Slattery is an alumnus of La Salle College and was part of the school's athletics and football team.
+Slattery's girlfriend is current Kitchee player Letti Tsang.